 Following public consultation on the Sandymount / Merrion to Blackrock Corridor Study in 2017, the NTA undertook a further assessment to identify the potential to fit a combined cycleway and footpath on the coastal side from Idrone Terrace to Brighton Vale, in a manner that complies with the prevailing environmental legislation.
-A revised proposal, including an alternative proposal at Seapoint, and retaining an opening level crossing at Merrion Gates, was presented to a joint stakeholder group comprising public representatives from both Dublin City Council and Dún Laoghaire Rathdown County Council.
+A revised proposal, including the above section and omitting the contentious overpass and underpass at Merrion Gates, was presented to a joint stakeholder group comprising public representatives from both Dublin City Council and Dún Laoghaire Rathdown County Council.
 The representatives agreed to continue the scheme in their respective areas.
 The report on the public consultation was published on the NTA website.

-· Sutton to Malahide Section
+Sutton to Malahide Section

 Fingal County Council progressed preliminary design work for the section between Sutton and Malahide.
-A 1.8km stretch of this greenway between Baldoyle and Portmarnock was granted planning permission by An Board Pleanála in July 2018.
+A 1.8km stretch of this greenway between Baldoyle and Portmarnock was grated planning permission by An Board Pleanála in July 2018.
+This was a significant achievement as the greenway passes through Dublin Bay SPA and SAC.